 We encourage you to think creatively about work that can performed from an alternate location.
 Contact HRS Vancouver staff members for assistance and advice.
 Specific ideas include training, policy review, business process updates and those special projects you have been meaning to complete.
 For additional guidance, visit HRS Pullman COVID-19 Leave and Work FAQs.

-ou and your staff member should fill out the Telework Assignment form.
+You and your staff member should fill out the Telework Assignment form.
 This will help plan the work assignments, communications, supervision and equipment being used for telework.

-Faculty and Staff Contacts with COVID-19 Positive Individuals
+Faculty and staff contacts with COVID-19 positive individuals

 WSU is following Washington State Department of Health Guidelines for handling illness and suspected COVID-19 cases in the workplace.
 Contact an HRS Vancouver staff member or Lt.
 Dave Stephenson for advice and assistance.
 Specific steps to take are at HRS Pullman COVID-19 Leave and Work FAQs.